coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 bubble	ab6f	3ae3012	3ae309b9	mosi	c6
 ```

-Your script should respond with the text to display above this frame
+Your script should respond with the text to display above this frame in the analyzer;
-in the analyzer; if the above message data indicates that this frame
+for example, if the above message data indicates that this frame is a read of the RXLVL register on channel A,
-is a write to IOCTL, you could respond with this, for example:
+you could respond with this:

 ```
-IOCTL (Write)
+(R) RXLVL Ch A
 ```

 If you would not like to set a value, return an empty line.